Article

 Some penalties for such fraud include:

-• Fines: Lenders could incur hefty fines depending on the seriousness of the crime.
+• Fines: Lenders could incur hefty fines depending on the seriousness of the crime or for failing to meet legal obligations.

 • Restitution: The lender might be required to compensate the victims of fraud for their loss.